1-motives and admissible variations of mixed Hodge structures: Introduction

-Using the Graber-Starr Theorem on sections of an abelian scheme $A$ to reduce to the one-dimensional case treated by Zucker, André proved in \cite[Theorem 3.2.1]{A25} that any torsion-free, polarizable and admissible variation of mixed Hodge structures over $S^\an$ of type (0,0), (-1,0), (0,-1) arises (up to isogeny) from a 1-motive $[v:\ZZ \to A] $ over $S$ without toric part.
-By Cartier duality, André's result implies that any torsion-free, polarizable and admissible variation of mixed Hodge structures over $S^\an$ of type (-1,0), (0,-1), (-1,-1) arises (up to isogeny) from a 1-motive $[0 \to G] $ over $S$ without lattice (in fact, the Cartier dual of the semi-abelian variety $G$ is $[\hat{v}:\ZZ \to \widehat{A}] ,$ where $\widehat{A}$ is the Cartier dual of the abelian scheme $A$).
-In loc. cit., Question 3.2.3, he asks \emph{whether any torsion-free, polarizable and admissible variation of mixed Hodge structures over $S^\an$ of type (0,0), (-1,0), (0,-1), (-1,-1) arises (up to isogeny) from a 1-motive over $S.$}
+Using the Graber--Starr theorem on sections of an abelian scheme $A$ to reduce to the one-dimensional case treated by Zucker, Andr\'e proved in \cite[Theorem 3.2.1]{A25} the following Hodge-theoretic interpretation of sections of abelian schemes: any torsion-free, graded-polarizable and admissible variation of mixed Hodge structures over $S^{\an}$ of type $(0,0)$, $(-1,0)$, $(0,-1)$ arises, up to isogeny, from a 1-motive $[v : \mathbb{Z} \to A] $ over $S$ without toric part.
+By Cartier duality, Andr\'e's result implies that any torsion-free, graded-polarizable and admissible variation of mixed Hodge structures over $S^{\an}$ of type $(-1,0)$, $(0,-1)$, $(-1,-1)$ arises, up to isogeny, from a 1-motive $ [0 \to G] $ over $S$ without lattice (in fact, the Cartier dual of the semi-abelian variety $G$ is $ [\hat v : \mathbb{Z} \to \hat A],$ where $\hat A$ is the Cartier dual of the abelian scheme $A$).
+In loc.\ cit., Question 3.2.3, he asked whether any torsion-free, graded-polarizable and admissible variation of mixed Hodge structures over $S^{\an}$ of type $(0,0)$, $(-1,0)$, $(0,-1)$, $(-1,-1)$ arises, up to isogeny, from a 1-motive over $S$.

-In Proposition \ref{prop:AndreG_m}, we show that any torsion-free, polarizable and admissible variation of mixed Hodge structures over $S^\an$ of type (0,0), (-1,-1) arises (up to isogeny) from a 1-motive $[\ZZ \to \GG_m] $ over $S$ without abelian part.
-Our proof, dealing with the toric case, differs substantially from André's argument in the abelian case.
+In Proposition \ref{prop:AndreG_m}, we show that any torsion-free, graded-polarizable and admissible variation of mixed Hodge structures over $S$ of type $(0,0)$, $(-1,-1)$ arises, up to isogeny, from a 1-motive $[\mathbb{Z} \to \mathbb{G}_m]$ over $S$ without abelian part.
+Our proof, dealing with the toric case, differs substantially from Andr\'e's argument in the abelian case.